ntuzxy/ntuzxy.github.io_notworking/_posts/2019-08-08-matlab-record.md

 end
 ```

-The result of 'test.fig' is as follows.
+The result of `test.fig` is as follows.
 ![avatar](https://raw.githubusercontent.com/ntuzxy/ntuzxy.github.io/master/figs/matlab/save_as_gif_test.gif "Save As GIF")